Frequently Asked Questions

 What are your rates?
 Do you have a sliding scale?

 We accept most major insurance plans including HMOs.
 Our rates vary depending on the length of your appointment, the training of your clinician and the service provided.
 We offer a discount to those who choose to pay at the time of service (“out-of-pocket” without involving their insurance company).
 We do not offer a sliding fee scale for our services.

-Our Madison and Dodgeville clinicians are preferred providers for Physicians Plus HMO.
-Physicians Plus no longer requires a prior authorization before scheduling an appointment.
+Our Madison and Dodgeville clinicians are preferred providers for the following:

 Confidentiality between you and your clinician begins the moment you schedule your first appointment.
 The only exceptions to confidentiality are those mandated by the State of Wisconsin.
 Our Privacy Practices form clarifies the limited and rare circumstances that legally require our staff to disclose information without your explicit consent.
 These circumstances include:

 - Legally mandated reporting of any form of child abuse or neglect